misurida/eg-elements/README.md

 ## Elements

 The EgElements are the following:
-- \<EgBtn\>: A button with different style layers or state attributes
+- [\<EgBtn\>](https://github.com/misurida/eg-elements/tree/newbranch/src/elements/button): A button with different style layers or state attributes
-- \<EgInput\>: Any kind of input: text, textarea, select, checkbox, radio, switch, number, slider, file, date, time, star or color
+- [\<EgInput\>](https://github.com/misurida/eg-elements/tree/newbranch/src/elements/input): Any kind of input: text, textarea, select, checkbox, radio, switch, number, slider, file, date, time, star or color
-- \<Popover\> an v-tooltip: A popover or tooltip directive to display text or actions quickly next to any element
+- [\<Popover\>](https://github.com/misurida/eg-elements/tree/newbranch/src/elements/popover): and v-tooltip: A popover or tooltip directive to display text or actions quickly next to any element
-- \<Modal\>: A modal with attributes to display quick content or slot to insert any html
+- [\<Modal\>](https://github.com/misurida/eg-elements/tree/newbranch/src/elements/modal): A modal with attributes to display quick content or slot to insert any html
-- \<Sidemenu\>: A menu that can be hidden next to viewport and based on its width.
+- [\<Sidemenu\>](https://github.com/misurida/eg-elements/tree/newbranch/src/elements/sidemenu): A menu that can be hidden next to viewport and based on its width.
 Pan and swipe events are available (thanks to hammerjs) to display the menu

 ## Icons